Become a supporter today!DONATE

 Journalism takes a lot of resources.
 Whether it’s for investigative reporting or covering the arts and entertainment scene, to be a vibrant local and independent newsmedia requires broad support.
 Monterey County Weekly has always been oriented towards bringing people together: for events, concerts, lectures, to eat, drink and share good times at restaurants, to connect businesses to new customers, to help our downtowns thrive.

 We have relied on local businesses’ advertising support to fuel us.
-But today, with most local businesses shut down, that model is upside down.
+But today, that model is upside down.
 That’s why the Weekly is turning to you for financial support.Your individual support is vital.
 Please join us, become an Insider today.

 Founder & CEO